hesto2/civilization_vi_apworld/README.md

 Windows is the only OS this has been tested on but feel free to let me know if it works on macOS as well.
 The setup steps should be the same with the exception of where files are located.

+## How does this work with Archipelago?
+What is different?
+Take a look at [this doc](https://github.com/hesto2/civilization_vi_apworld/blob/main/docs/en_Civilization%20VI.md) to get more information regarding what to expect here!

 ## Requirements

 The following are required in order to play Civ VI in Archipelago